codership/documentation/galeracluster/source/userguide.rst

    limitations
    migration

-.. seealso:: For more information on the installation and basic management of Galera Cluster, see the :doc:`Getting Started Guide <gettingstarted>`.
+.. note:: **See Also**: For more information on the installation and basic management of Galera Cluster, see the :doc:`Getting Started Guide <gettingstarted>`.